TheArtyrian/frontiers-fabric/updatelogs/a2025-just-a-week-away.md

 - Can be crafted out of every kind of leaves
 - Can also be worn on your head.
 Why not.
 ### Slime Trails
-- Naturally spawns in groups in slime chunks
+- Naturally spawns in slime chunks
-- Has a very rare chance to drope a single Slime Ball when broken, or can be mined with Silk Touch
+- Slime Trail blocks have a very rare chance to drope a single Slime Ball when broken, or can be mined with Silk Touch
 ### Hardened Slime
 ### Slime Shoes
 ### Bouncy Ball
 - A unique variation of Ball, craftable from 4 Slime Balls and 1 uncolored Ball
 - Can bounce up to 4 times off blocks
 - If hit with anything that would deflect a ball, its bounce count replenishes - allowing you to do even cooler things!
+- (The bounce code is based on code from @Yirmiri - go check out Dungeon's Delight if you haven't yet!)

 --------------------------
 ## Changes